AZentertain: Arizona Gold Rush

 Lost Iron Door Mine

-During the late 1880s through the 1930s, countless newspaper articles in the Arizona newspapers publish stories of people who claim to have found either a lost city, the lost mine or other great treasures in the Santa Catalinas.
-Included in this report are links to the those articles.
+During the late 1880s through the 1930s, countless newspaper articles in the Arizona newspapers publish stories of people who claim to have found either a lost city, the lost mine or other great treasures in the Santa Catalina Mountains, north of Tucson, Arizona.

 But, the exact location of either the lost city or lost mine with the Iron Door has never been fully disclosed or documented.